csawyerYumaed/pyOwnCloud/README.md

      *) In the environment variable: OCPASS
      *) In the owncloud.cfg file as pass = <password>
      *) Do none of the above, and it will prompt you for the password.
-     *) Use keyring to store passwords in a keyring. (needs Python Keyring Lib to be installed).
+     *) Use keyring to store passwords in a keyring. (needs Python Keyring Lib to be installed)

      The choice is yours, if you put it in the cfg file, be careful to make sure nobody but you can read the file.
 (0400/0600 file perms).